 Since our founding, we have been able to expand into new geographies and markets.
-Since 2017, we expanded our operations to more than 115 cities in over 20 countries (not including the countries of operation of Zeelo, a company which Swvl announced a definitive agreement to acquire in April 2022), with our core Retail offering available in select cities in Egypt, Kenya, Pakistan and Jordan.
+Since 2017, we expanded our operations to 82 cities in seven countries (not including the countries of operation of Shotl and Viapool, two companies which Swvl acquired controlling interests in November 2021 and January 2022, respectively, or door2door, a company which Swvl announced a definitive agreement to acquire a controlling interest in March 2022 and that is expected to be completed in Q2 2022), with our core Retail offering available in select cities in Egypt, Kenya, Pakistan and Jordan.
 In January 2019, we commenced operations in Nairobi, Kenya.
 In the second half of 2019, we commenced operations in major cities in Pakistan, including Lahore, Islamabad and Karachi, and relocated our headquarters from Egypt to Dubai, United Arab Emirates.
 In 2020 and 2021, we also launched TaaS offerings in the United Arab Emirates, Jordan, Saudi Arabia and Malaysia.